 LS1.
 From Molecules to Organisms: Structures and Processes

 HS-LS1-1.
-Use informational text to explain that genes are regions in the DNA that code for proteins that regulate and carry out essential functions of life.
-Construct a model of transcription and translation to explain the roles of DNA and RNA in coding for amino acids, which make up proteins.
+Construct a model of transcription and translation to explain the roles of DNA and RNA that code for proteins that regulate and carry out essential functions of life.

 Clarification Statements:

-Proteins that regulate and carry out the essential functions of life include enzymes (speed up chemical reactions), structural proteins (provide structure and enable movement), hormones and receptors (send and receive signals), and antibodies (help fight disease).
-The model should demonstrate that an individual’s characteristics (phenotype) result, in part, from complex relationships among the various proteins (and RNAs) expressed by one or more genes (genotype).
+Proteins that regulate and carry out essential functions of life include enzymes (speed up chemical reactions), structural proteins (provide structure and enable movement), and hormones and receptors (send and receive signals).

+The model should show the double-stranded structure of DNA, including genes as part of DNA’s transcribed strand, with complementary bases on the non-transcribed strand.

-State Assessment Boundary:
+State Assessment Boundaries:

 Specific names of proteins or specific steps of transcription and translation are not expected in state assessment.

+Cell structures included in transcription and translation will be limited to nucleus, nuclear membrane, and ribosomes for state assessment.

 HS-LS1-2.
-Develop and use a model to illustrate the key functions of animal body systems, including nutrient uptake and transport through the body, exchange of oxygen and carbon dioxide, removal of waste, organism movement in response to neural stimuli, and coordination of body functions.
+Develop and use a model to illustrate the key functions of animal body systems, including (a) food digestion, nutrient uptake, and transport through the body, (b) exchange of oxygen and carbon dioxide, (c) removal of wastes, and (d) regulation of body processes.

 Clarification Statements:

-Emphasis is on the primary function of each animal body system, including circulatory, excretory, digestive, respiratory, muscular/skeletal, endocrine, and nervous systems.
+Emphasis is on the primary function of the following body systems (and structures): digestive (mouth, stomach, small intestine [villi], large intestine, pancreas), respiratory (lungs [alveoli], diaphragm), circulatory (heart, veins, arteries, capillaries), excretory (kidneys, liver, skin), and nervous (neurons, brain, spinal cord).

-Major organs include the lungs, diaphragm, stomach, intestines, heart, arteries/veins, kidneys, liver, pancreas, brain, spinal cord, bones, and muscles.

 State Assessment Boundary:

-Interactions and functions at the molecular or chemical reaction level, or the identification of specific proteins in cells are not expected in state assessment.
+Chemical reactions in cells, details of particular structures (such as the structure of the neuron), or the identification of specific proteins in cells are not expected in state assessment.

 HS-LS1-3.
-Provide evidence that there are feedback mechanisms which promote (through positive feedback) or inhibit (through negative feedback) activities within an organism to maintain homeostasis.
+Provide evidence that homeostasis maintains internal body conditions through both body-wide feedback mechanisms and small-scale cellular processes.

 Clarification Statement:

-Examples could include heart rate response to exercise and recovery, insulin production and inhibition in response to blood sugar levels, stomate response to moisture and temperature, and root development in response to water levels.
+Feedback mechanisms include the promotion of a stimulus through positive feedback (e.g., injured tissues releasing chemicals in blood that activate platelets to facilitate blood clotting), and the inhibition of stimulus through negative feedback (e.g., insulin reducing high blood glucose to normal levels).

+Cellular processes include (a) passive transport and active transport of materials across the cell membrane to maintain specific concentrations of water and other nutrients in the cell, and (b) the role of lysosomes in recycling wastes, macromolecules, and cell parts into monomers.

 State Assessment Boundary:

-Sub-cellular processes involved in particular feedback mechanisms (for example, how stomata are stimulated to open or close) or interactions at the molecular level (for example, how insulin is produced) are not expected in state assessment.
+Interactions at the molecular level (for example, how insulin is produced) are not expected in state assessment.

 HS-LS1-4.
 Construct an explanation using evidence for why the cell cycle is necessary for the growth, maintenance, and repair of multicellular organisms.
-Model the major events of the cell cycle, including cell growth, DNA replication, preparation for division, separation of chromosomes, and separation of cell contents.
+Model the major events of the cell cycle, including (a) cell growth and DNA replication, (b) separation of chromosomes (mitosis), and (c) separation of cell contents.

 State Assessment Boundary:

-Specific gene control mechanisms or specific details of each event (e.g., steps of mitosis) are not expected in state assessment.
+Specific gene control mechanisms or specific details of each event (e.g., phases of mitosis) are not expected in state assessment.

 HS-LS1-5.
-Use a model to illustrate how photosynthesis uses light energy to transform water and carbon dioxide into oxygen and chemical energy stored in the bonds of glucose and other carbohydrates.
+Use a model to illustrate how photosynthesis uses light energy to transform water and carbon dioxide into oxygen and chemical energy stored in the bonds of sugars and other carbohydrates.

 Clarification Statements:

-Emphasis is on illustrating inputs and outputs of matter (including ATP) and the transfer and transformation of energy in photosynthesis by plants and other photosynthesizing organisms.
+Emphasis is on illustrating inputs and outputs of matter and the transfer and transformation of energy in photosynthesis by plants and other photosynthesizing organisms.

 Examples of models could include diagrams, chemical equations, and conceptual models.